 If you are looking to be surrounded by Mexican culture while also having the luxuries of meeting other travelers and expats then Roma Norte is the perfect neighborhood for you.
 The city designated Roma as a "Barrio Magico," and the magic of this location will be instantly apparent when you see the sparkling Art Deco architecture.

-The neighborhood is served by public transportation, but it is quite walkable and bikeable, and it is safe to explore the entire barrio on foot.
+The area is served by public transportation, but it is quite walkable and bikeable, and it is safe to explore the entire barrio on foot.

 Stay at the Casa Goliana La Roma, a 4-star boutique bed & breakfast near Paseo de la Reforma

-If you are visiting Mexico City with your family, then Condesa is the perfect neighborhood for you to stay.
-This chic and vibrant neighborhood is filled with tree-lined streets, beautiful art deco architecture, and a relaxed vibe that will make you feel right at home.
+If you are visiting Mexico City with your family, then Condesa is the perfect neighbourhood for you to stay.
+This chic and vibrant area is filled with tree-lined streets, beautiful art deco architecture, and a relaxed vibe that will make you feel right at home.

-The beautiful bohemian ambiance of the neighborhood adds to its appeal.
-Its diverse architectural styles, from art deco to colonial revival to modern, provide it with a unique and exciting appearance that is complemented only by the trendy young professionals who call Condesa home.
+The beautiful bohemian ambience of the neighbourhood adds to its appeal.
+Its diverse architectural styles, from Art Deco to colonial revival to modern, provide it with a unique and exciting appearance that is complemented only by the trendy young professionals who call Condesa home.
 Mexico City as a whole is safe, and Condesa is considered one of the safest areas.

 There are plenty of things to do in Condesa with kids, including visiting one of the many parks, such as Chapultepec Park, which has a zoo, an amusement park, and plenty of green space to run around in.
 The park is quite large and is a great place to explore by bike if you enjoy cycling.